The following services are detailed, below.

 External borrowers will be held financially responsible for lost or damaged books.
 Borrowing privileges will be suspended until any incurred fines are paid in full.

 Members of the legal profession and members of the general public are also welcome to use the law library.
 For an annual fee of $50, external borrowers may purchase an External Borrowers card from either the Law or Leddy Library.
 Some services provided within the Law Library are not available to members of the legal profession and members of the general public.
-Visit the Windsor Public Library's information page on law for assistance.
+Visit the Windsor Public Library's e-resources on law for assistance.

 Please note that Guest Photocopy Cards are available for sale at the front desk.
 The card costs $2 and has $1 of photocopying on it.
 To add money to this card, members of the public must go to Leddy Library or to the UWIN Card Office CAW Student Centre, Lower Level (B 104) .